Welcome and thanks for stopping by!

 Through her work in the industry and the experiences of working with various trainers and clinicians over the years, Sheri is well-informed of the specific demands of various equestrian sports and the effects on the horse’s musculoskeletal system.

 In her free time, she often has her nose in books, pouring over literature on biomechanics and the correlations of psychology and physiology.
-Patient and good-humoured, she also often finds herself playing with the misfits and mischievous, and currently owns and trains the silly and delightful Mr. P.
+Patient and good-humoured, she takes the time it takes.

 Sheri has been a rider since before she could walk, participating in Pony Club as a kid, then hunter extensively before falling in love with dressage.
 Over the decades, she’s dabbled in everything from mounted games to western pleasure, open-minded to explore and experience as much as she can.